 Use situational awareness and be flexible.
 “Gauge your audience and the way your words hit, remember: message sent is not always message received.
-You are used to a homogenous environment in the service, but upon departure you will meet new people and be immersed in diversity.
+You are used to a homogeneous environment in the service, but upon departure you will meet new people and be immersed in diversity.
 So many of us become rigid in our identities, but if there’s anything I learned in the Army, it’s was how to operate, lead and excel in a dynamic and asymmetrical environment.
 You are uniquely conditioned to succeed when you enter the civilian work force, if you are willing to build upon the foundation of excellence and discipline that you learned in service.
 Our communities need leaders, you have the DNA for this, but have the courage to adapt.” – Brandon Young

 No matter how you tackle the next stage of your life, make sure you at least recognize it as a transition.
 The thing about any transition that you want to be successful is that you need a strategy to be successful.
 Hopefully the above tips help when crafting your strategy for the first time, or readjusting your current strategy.

 This article first appeared in The Havok Journal on 21 June, 2015.